-There may be more recent versions of packages listed installed on the system.
+There may be more recent versions of the patches listed in the preceding paragraph that are installed on the system.
 If a listed patch is not installed, then determine if a more recent version is installed before installing the version listed.
-Refer to your operating system documentation for information about installing packages.